tomasfarias/airflow-dbt-python/docs/development.rst

 airflow-dbt-python uses `Poetry <https://python-poetry.org/>`_ for project management.
 Ensure it's installed before running: see `Poetry's installation documentation <https://python-poetry.org/docs/#installation>`_.

+As of `airflow-dbt-python` version 0.14, we have moved the project to Poetry version >= 1.2.0 to allow us to use dependency groups.

 Installing Airflow
 ------------------